andrtell/studier/Portuguese_I_PO130A.md

 # Portuguese I / PO130A

+The Stockholm university course catalog page for [Portuguese I / PO130A](https://utbildning.su.se/english/education/course-catalogue/po/po130a?semester=HT2025&eventcode=07167) gives an overview and instructions on how to get started as a student.

 [Ladok](https://www.student.ladok.se/student/app/studentwebb/) is used to register for the course, **sign up for exams** and view grades.

 [Athena](https://athena.itslearning.com/) has the course information from the instructors and teachers.

-The Stockholm university course catalog page for [Portuguese I / PO130A](https://utbildning.su.se/english/education/course-catalogue/po/po130a?semester=HT2025&eventcode=07167) gives an overview.

 ## Schedule